“Drumhead Trial”. An intelligence researcher is accused of incompetence when investigative journalists outsmart him.

 6 ways to handle drumhead trials

 Drumhead trials, witch trials, kangaroo courts.
 Different names for the same basic concept.
-Your guilt has already been decided, and the entire process is weighted against you, and – most important – the person acting as judge will look foolish if they change their mind about your guilt.
+Your guilt has already been decided, and the entire process is weighted against you, and – most important – the person acting as the judge will look foolish if they change their mind about your guilt.

 Relying on innocence and truth won’t work.
 Your normal “rights” have been removed.
 Either you become smart, or you suffer.

-Your have options:
+You have 6 options:

-#1 Discredit
+Discredit

 This is the tactic used in the story above.
 Michel’s supervisor let the judge (politician) demonstrate her own ignorance of intelligence matters.
 At that point her validity was destroyed.
 To use this tactic, you need a stronger grasp of the situation than you accusers.
 You also need to time it so that the accuser has as much opportunity as possible to display her or his failings.

-#2 Display consequences
+Display consequences

 Reveal something that will happen if you are guilty.
 It may relate to information that is released, or actions that other people will take.
 Take care: resorting to “blackmail” is immoral and illegal, it can introduce new problems, and it often fails.
 However if other people are angered by your treatment, their actions are a threat that’s not of your doing.

-#3 Blame someone else
+Blame someone else

 “It wasn’t you who made the mistake, it was him.”
 Well, you’ll have to prove that, and then live with the consequence of pointing at “him”, and there’s still a risk that the “judge” will be vindictive against you as well as the other person.

-#4 Blame the system
+Blame the system

-#5 Postpone
+Postpone

 Offer something that the judge wants, in exchange for a delayed judgement.
 For example, more information that you can obtain.
 Your hope here is that the time will bring a change of judgement.
 You’re gambling.

-#6 Tactical retreat
+Tactical retreat

 A “tactical retreat” is a polite way of saying: surrender.
 If you are encountering a drumhead trial in an office environment, it may be better to accept the penalty and get away from your employer as quickly as possible.
 It will be humiliating, but it can be the fastest way of recovering your mental wellbeing. … After all, who wants to work for people like this?